tmfg/mmtis-national-access-point/docs/transit-changes/README.md

 ### Need
 EU legislation requires a National Access Point (NAP) to be implemented by member states.
-Finnish NAP implements implements additional custom features.
+Finnish NAP implements additional custom features.
 Transit Change detection is a custom feature, which allows ELY centers (Centre for Economic Development, Transport and the Environment in Finland) to examine transit data of transit services.
 Transit data of a transit service is declared by its transit operator.